-To change the gender marker, requires the applicant show court records or an amended birth certificate.
+To change the gender marker requires the applicant to show court records or an amended birth certificate.

 After a legal name change, you are required to notify the DPS within 30 days.
 A fee of $10 is required.
 In order to change your name, you must apply at any Texas Driver License office and present your marriage certificate/license or court order to initiate the change.
 No name will be used that has not been previously documented.